tumiprojects/open-projects/oil-skimmer-robot/readme.md

 # Project: Robotic System for the Identification, Containment and Removal of Oil to Mitigate the Environmental Impact

-The following reposityory recopilates the files related to this project.
+The following repository recopilates the files related to this project.

 ## Summary